kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ## Ports

 A server can also be connected to networks by describing what ports to create.
 Describing a server's connection with `ports` allows for finer and more advanced configuration.
-For example, you can specify per-port security groups, fixed IPs or VNIC type.
+For example, you can specify per-port security groups, fixed IPs, VNIC type or profile.

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1alpha4